InfinityVM/InfinityVM/test-load/README.md

 If we're testing against a remote instance of the coprocessor node and gRPC gateway, we would pass the remote URL for `--host`.

+We can also set `CONSUMER_ADDRESS` and `MAX_CYCLES` in a `.env` file in `test-load` (an `example.env` is provided).
+If the `CONSUMER_ADDRESS` env var isn't set, the load test program will use the consumer address from the deploy info, or else a default consumer address hard-coded in the program.

 To stop the load tests, use `ctrl+C`.
 The results of the load tests will be saved in a `report.html` file.
 This contains stats and graphs on number of requests, response time, errors, etc.

 ## Load test parameters